-Annual Heritage Lectures
+Annual Heritage Lecture

 In that first year, it was our good fortune to have David Mawhinney speak.
 David is the University Archivist at Mount Allison University, and he spoke about Winthrop Pickard Bell's work.
 Bell made the strongest contributions to genealogy of any Nova Scotian in his generation.